kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 In such a case, explain the context in the document.

-## Capitalized terms
+## Capitalization: Title case, sentence case, and CamelCase

+* For normal, everyday words in body text, use sentence case.
+* For headings, use sentence case (more details about [headings](03-formatting.md#headings)).
+* For Kyma components, such as Application Connector or API Gateway Controller, use upper case.
+  Whenever you point to the outside sources, research whether the name of the source starts with a capital letter or not.
+* For Kubernetes resources and custom resources, use CamelCase.
+For plurals, add "s".
+For navigation and titles, use natural language (upper case and blank space).
+  ⛔️ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.
+  ✅ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.
+  If you refer to the code specifically, format it as code, for example, `APIRule` (more details about [code font](03-formatting.md#code-font-and-bold-font)).

-This is the list of the Kubernetes resources capitalized in Kyma documentation.
-However, if these words are not used in relation to Kubernetes resources, do not capitalize them.
-Use natural language when referring to Kubernetes resources.
-Do not use CamelCase.
+  However, if the words are not used in relation to Kubernetes resources, do not capitalize them.

-- Config Map
-- Cron Job
+- ConfigMap
-- Custom Resource Definition
+- CronJob
+- CustomResourceDefinition (CRD) - note that "custom resource" isn't Kubernetes-specific, thus it's lower case.
 - Deployment
 - Function
 - Ingress
 - Namespace
 - Node
-- Pod Preset
+- PodPreset
 - Pod
-- Prow Job
+- ProwJob
 - Secret
 - Service
-- Service Binding
+- ServiceBinding
-- Service Class
+- ServiceClass
-- Service Instance
+- ServiceInstance

-All Kyma components, such as Application Connector or API Gateway Controller, are capitalized as well.
-Whenever you point to the outside sources, do some research to check whether the name of the source starts with a capital letter or not.

 >**NOTE:** Kubernetes itself is also capitalized.
 Do not write it in lowercase or in the abbreviated version.
   ✅ Kubernetes
   ⛔️ kubernetes
   ⛔️ k8s

-### Custom resources

-Use the natural language by default when writing about custom resources.

-✅ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.
-⛔️ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.

-Use the CamelCase-spelled custom resource name if you want to refer to the code specifically.
-In that case, format it as code, for example, `APIRule`.

 In case of any further doubts concerning the style and standards of writing, see [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).